 To get the most value from your fire pit, make it a central feature of your backyard and invest in quality landscaping and outdoor furniture, that adds to the overall design of your space.
 There are even stand-alone fire tables and fire table and chair sets that create a quick and easy focal point if you prefer a more temporary option.
 If you want your outdoor space to feel like an extension of your indoor space, make sure to use similar design elements as you make the transition from inside to outside.
 It will make your home feel larger, especially when entertaining guests.

-Create the perfect entertaining space for your backyard with ambient lighting.
-While it might seem like your lovely fire pit provides sufficient light, after the sun goes down you’ll wish you had another light source.
-Additional light allows you to check on the status of your marshmallows as you make s’mores—unless you like them burned to a crisp.
+With ambient lighting, you can create the ideal outdoor entertaining space.
+You could also go on to build a wooden deck in your backyard by contacting experts from companies comparable to Iron River Construction.
+While your lovely fire pit may provide enough light in the deck area, once the sun goes down, you’ll wish you had another light source.
+Additional light may allow you to check on the status of your marshmallows as you make s’mores-unless you like them burned to a crisp.

 Simple string or bulb lights are the perfect accompaniment to a deck entertaining area.
 If string lights don’t suit the style you’re looking to achieve, you can always opt for torches or light posts instead.
 Remember that a good light source will also increase safety for your family and guests because they are less likely to trip over something they can’t see.